 Decentralizing Trust: Blockchain's Radical Potential

-The moderated panel from the inaugural INTERSECT@CMU conference featured business leaders who are influencing the adoption of blockchain applications in finance, supply chains, and healthcare, and focused on the potentially transformative nature of decentralizing modes of exchange both of data and assets.
+The moderated panel from the inaugural INTERSECT@CMU conference featured business leaders who are influencing the adoption of blockchain applications in finance, supply chains, and healthcare.

-Senior Associate Dean of Education and Professor of Economics Sevin Yeltekin presented a faculty lecture on bitcoin, cryptocurrencies, and the macroeconomy during Diversity Weekend 2018.
+Senior Associate Dean of Education and Professor of Economics Sevin Yeltekin presents a faculty lecture on bitcoin, cryptocurrencies, and the macroeconomy.

 - Tepper Professors Present on Currencies and Cryptocurrencies at Commodity & Energy Markets Association Annual Meeting

 - CMU Partners With Leading Payments Company Ripple To Accelerate Innovation in Blockchain & Cryptocurrency

 - Tepper Undergraduate Students Build Room Reservation Blockchain App

 - Blockchain Course Challenges Students To Create Apps for the Launch of CMU Cryptocurrency